A hierarchical reserving model for reported non-life insurance claims: Bridging aggregate and individual reserving methods

-Most claim reserving models used in insurance companies are based on data aggregated into runoff triangles.
-We start from data registered at the level of individual claims and illustrate how aggregate reserving models can be retrieved as special cases of the hierarchical reserving model.
+Most claim reserving models proposed in actuarial literature are formulated for data aggregated into run-off triangles.
+In this section we start from the data registered at the level of individual claims and illustrate how aggregate reserving models can be retrieved as special cases of the hierarchical reserving model.
 Section~\ref{section:aggregate_1} investigates the simplified case of a hierarchical model with independent layers.
-Section~\ref{section:aggregate_2} extends these results and allows a simple, but common dependency structure between the layers.
+Section~\ref{section:aggregate_2} then enables a simple, but widely used dependency structure between the layers.
 The results of these sections offer valuable insights and statistical tools for choosing between aggregate and individual reserving.
-Section~\ref{section:aggregate_3} demonstrates the universality of our framework by constructing hierarchical reserving models inspired by recent literature contributions on aggregate reserving with multiple runoff triangles.
-The hierarchical reserving model as a unified framework for RBNS reserving facilitates model comparison and offers new insights as to how these models could be extended to data registered at the level of individual claims.
+Section~\ref{section:aggregate_3} constructs some hierarchical reserving models that are directly inspired by recent literature contributions on aggregate reserving with multiple run-off triangles.
+The hierarchical reserving model offers new insights on possible extensions of these aggregate models to the level of individual claims.
+Moreover, as a unified framework for RBNS reserving this facilitates model comparison, calibration and the generation of future paths of a claim's development.